shaleen/SIGMOD17Reproducibility/README.md

 conda env create -f environment.yml
 ```
 * Navigate to the SIGMOD17Reproducibility directory in terminal.
+* Activate the environment by using the command `source activate sigmodduplicate`.
+* Install mysql-python using the command `conda install mysql-python`.
 * Update constants/db.py file with the username and password for the database.
-Setup is now complete
+Set up is now complete.

 ## Running Experiments